leungbonia/leungbonia/README.md

 - [My Study Plan](https://github.com/leungbonia/blog-posts/tree/main/plan)
 - [Resources I used to help me become a data scientist](https://github.com/leungbonia/blog-posts/tree/main/resouces)

-and many more to come...Stay tuned!🌞
+and many more to come...
+Stay tuned!🌞

 <!--
 **leungbonia/leungbonia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.